How to Customize a Tesla & What It Will Cost You in 2023?

 3. Do modifications void my Tesla warranty?

-Tesla’s warranty policy states that any modifications made to the vehicle that results in failure will not be covered.
+Tesla’s warranty policy states that any modifications made to the vehicle that result in failure will not be covered.
 However, the Magnuson-Moss Warranty Act prohibits automakers from canceling the warranty due to the installation of aftermarket parts.

 In general, if you keep up with routine maintenance and customize your Tesla using high-quality parts, you have nothing to worry about.
 If you want to build a race car, I suggest you do extensive research and contact legal counsel.